Kāpiti Coast District Council Kāpiti Coast District Council

 This Speed Management Plan has two parts:

-• Part B – What we plan to implement beyond 2027.
+• Part B covers what we plan to do beyond 2027, subject to further community consultation.

 School